GrantWasil/Claude-Project/claude-engineer/ComprehensiveRules/00-main-index.md

 For quick reference of specific terms, check the [Glossary](glossary.md).

 Remember: In case of any discrepancies, card text takes precedence over the Comprehensive Rules.

+For official updates, tournament information, and additional resources, visit the [Star Wars Unlimited website](https://www.starwarsunlimited.com).

+New players are encouraged to start with the [Game Concepts](game-concepts.md) and [Turn Structure](turn-structure.md) sections to get a solid foundation of the game mechanics.